soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-USB-APP/README.md

 3. Rest of parameter can we in default.
 They can be changed later.
 4. Save the initial configuration and validate the zigbee2mqtt live logs in the console

-Note: If you select wrong USB driver or the connection towards mqtt broker does not work, the app will not shut down
+> *Note*: If you select wrong USB driver or the connection towards mqtt broker does not work, the app will not shut down

 ---